AlexsLemonade/refinebio-processor-documentation/array_express.md

 There is some setup logic that we could test in the function `_determine_brainarray_package` which also calls the function `_create_ensg_pkg_map`.

-It seems like it would be pretty to test `_create_ensg_pkg_map`, we just have to assert that the resulting dict is what we expect.
+It seems like it would be pretty easy to test `_create_ensg_pkg_map`, we just have to assert that the resulting dict is what we expect.

 For `_determine_brainarray_package` we could test that `platform_accession_code` and `brainarray_package` are properly set in the job context.

+Also, right now we only check that the generated computed file exists and is named properly.
+We could imporve the tests by checking that the generated computed file is generated properly by checking its correlation to a pre-computed file.